ebuchman/blog/content/posts/uoa-origins.md

     These corporate concepts are later applied in the secularization of states and in the emergence of commercial persona.
-Notably, medieval Islam had bankers, but no banks (Chachi, 2005), and credit, while widely extended, was limitted to more personal networks (Rubin, 2010).
-The more impersonal system of modern banking would only emerge in Italy.
+Notably, medieval Islam had bankers, but no banks (Chachi, 2005), and credit, while widely extended, was limited to more personal networks (Rubin, 2010).
+The more impersonal system of modern banking would only emerge later in Italy.